Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

 ```
 This will make a call to the server for the image saved with the meal and display it.

 Restart your server to add your new changes.
-Then add a new meal and view your frontend mealstore at [http://localhost:8080/foodtracker](http://localhost:8080/foodtracker).
+Then add a new meal and view your front end meal store at [http://localhost:8080/foodtracker](http://localhost:8080/foodtracker).
 You should see a webpage displaying the total number of meals and a list of the meal names, rating and as well as a picture of the meal.
 Congratulations!
-You have now taken a meal from the app, set up a Kitura server to receive the data and displayed it embedded in html to a webpage.
+You have now taken a meal from the app, set up a Kitura server to receive the data and displayed it embedded in HTML to a webpage.

 ## Submitting a Meal from the Webpage
 The user wants to be able to submit meals from the webpage as well as the app.
-We will use a html form to post data to the Kitura server.
-Then using body parser we will parse the received data to add a meal to our mealstore and display the new meal.
+We will use a HTML form to post data to the Kitura server.
+Then using body parser we will parse the received data to add a meal to our meal store and display the new meal.

 ### Adding a Form to the Webpage